NascHQ/dsw/readme.md

 - name (mandatory, although a default name will be used if this is not passed)
 - version (optional)
+- expires (optional)

 You can also define `cache: false`.
 This will force the request **not to be cached**.
 Seens silly, but is useful when you want an exception for your cached data.

+Expires is a number in mileseconds or a string with the pattern:

+- x seconds: `xs`
+- x minutes: `xm`
+- x hours: `xh`
+- x days: `xd`
+- x weeks: `xw`
+- x months: `xM`
+- x years: `xy`

+By default, caches wont expire...ever!
+Only when the cache version changes.<br/>
+When expired, DSW will look for the up to date content and will update it into the cache.<br/>
+Although, if it fails retrieving the updated data, it will still use the previously cached data, until it manages to get the updated content.

 #### IndexedDB